Skip to Content Skip to Navigation

 It’s a reasonably common condition, affecting an estimated 3 in 100 people.

-It occurs when someone sweats when they don’t need to, or it doesn’t make biological sense to.
 The purpose of sweat is to cool down the body.
-However, in hyperhidrosis, sweating occurs without any reason.
+However, in hyperhidrosis, sweating occurs without any reason, or it doesn’t make biological sense to.

 Craniofacial hyperhidrosis refers specifically to excessive facial sweating.
 This is a condition that causes excessive perspiration of the head, face and scalp.